 Apple CEO warns Trump about China tariffs, Samsung competition

-U.S. President Donald Trump said on Sunday that he has spoken with Apple Inc's Chief Executive Tim Cook about the impact of U.S. tariffs on Chinese imports as well as competition from South Korean company Samsung Electronics Co Ltd .
+President Donald Trump said on Sunday that he had spoken with Apple Inc's Chief Executive Tim Cook about the impact of U.S. tariffs on Chinese imports as well as competition from South Korean company Samsung Electronics Co Ltd.

-REUTERS: U.S. President Donald Trump said on Sunday that he has spoken with Apple Inc's Chief Executive Tim Cook about the impact of U.S. tariffs on Chinese imports as well as competition from South Korean company Samsung Electronics Co Ltd .
+REUTERS: President Donald Trump said on Sunday that he had spoken with Apple Inc's Chief Executive Tim Cook about the impact of U.S. tariffs on Chinese imports as well as competition from South Korean company Samsung Electronics Co Ltd.

+By contrast, the United States and South Korea struck a trade agreement last September.
-"I thought he made a very compelling argument, so I'm thinking about it," Trump said.

-Trump made the comments while speaking with reporters on the tarmac at the Morristown, New Jersey, airport.
+"I thought he made a very compelling argument, so I'm thinking about it," Trump said of Cook, speaking with reporters at a New Jersey airport.

+U.S. stock futures rose upon opening on Sunday after Trump's comments.
+In addition to his comments on Apple, Trump said on Twitter earlier in the day that his administration was "doing very well with China."

+Apple's MacBook laptops and iPhones would not face the additional tariffs until Dec.
+15, but some of the company's other products, including its AirPods, Apple Watch and HomePod, would be subject to the levies on Sept.
+1.

 Apple was not immediately available for comment outside normal business hours.